ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/glibc-with-lse/_next-steps.md

 # ================================================================================

 next_step_guidance: >
-    You can continue learning about porting other cloud applications to the Arm architecture for increased performance and cost savings.
+    You can continue learning about Large System Extensions and how to use them in your applications.
 # 1-3 sentence recommendation outlining how the reader can generally keep learning about these topics, and a specific explanation of why the next step is being recommended.

 recommended_path: "/learning-paths/servers-and-cloud-computing/lse"